barryclark/jekyll-now/_posts/2018-10-11-Mapping-and-its-utility-within-public-health.md

 ---
 layout: post
-title: Mapping and its utility within public health
+title: Mapping and its utility within public health.
 ---

 Maps are without a doubt the best way to visualise spatial information.
 Want to know how to get from A to B?
 You can use a map.
 Want to know where the nearest Tesco is?
 You can use a map.
 The utility of maps in day to day life is probably taken for granted by most of us – we use them without realising.
 Sat-Nav, GoogleMaps™ and AppleMaps™, although digital, are maps and work on the same premises established thousands of years ago - they visualise information in geographical space.